swcollins462/stock-quote-site/README.md

 I WANT TO monitor price trends
 SO THAT I can evaluate my positions

-AS A
+AS A financial analyst
-I WANT TO
+I WANT TO collect stock data
-SO THAT I
+SO THAT I can write my reports
 ```